WebRuin/Webruin/README.md

-I'm Jesse - aka [codeSTACKr][website] 👋
+# Hi!
+I'm Tim Smith - aka [WebRuin][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Husband, Developer, and Lover of Life!

+### My passion in life is meeting great new people and learning as much as I can about the many things I love!
+Every day, I find new inspiring things that motivate me to keep moving forward in life and to continue my search for my purpose in life.
+I believe that my Higher Power put me on this Earth to learn and inspire people to love life.

-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a [Peter's Bakery][website-in-progress]!
 - 🌱 I’m currently learning Svelte
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums

-- 👯 I’m looking to collaborate on ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+---

 ### Connect with me: